cor/nixos-config/README.md

 ISO from scratch for aarch64.
 There is a make target `iso/nixos.iso` you can use for building an ISO.
 You'll also need a `docker` running on your machine for building an ISO.

+NOTE: The current ISO is broken.
+I use an older ISO that I have stored on my external SSD and in `iCloud Drive/Documents/Setup/WORKING NIXOS ISO`

 ```
 $ make iso/nixos.iso
 ```